rlong2/HackTheBox/README.md

 ### Description

 The guides that I created for rooting retired machines on Hack The Box are mostly txt files.
 I am in the process of rewriting these walkthroughs as more substantial Markdown reports, which can be imported into [Obsidian](https://obsidian.md/) and exported as **PDFs**.
 As each machine is rewritten, it will be moved into the [Retired Machines](https://github.com/rlong2/HackTheBox/tree/master/Retired%20Machines) directory.
+[Retired Challenges](https://github.com/rlong2/HackTheBox/tree/master/Retired%20Challenges) contains completed Markdown reports of solved Challenges from HackTheBox.

 ## Hack The Box [Academy](https://academy.hackthebox.com/)
  The list below charts my progress through HTB Academy courses and modules